 From inclusive playgrounds with wheelchair-accessible equipment and sensory-friendly gyms to quiet rooms at public attractions and sensory bags at the zoo, there has been a massive push in the past 10-plus years to create inclusive experiences.
 But more work must be done to support parents of special needs children.

 Imagine spending $200 (or more) for your family to visit an aquarium.
-Then your sensory-sensitive child melts down within 20 minutes because there were too many people, the lights were too bright, the music was too loud, or the stingray tank was too stinky.
+Then, your sensory-sensitive child melts down within 20 minutes because there are too many people, the lights are too bright, the music is too loud, or the stingray tank is too stinky.
 In an inclusive experience, there would be a quiet or sensory room where you and your child could go to calm down.
-Then you can rejoin the group and continue making beautiful memories with your family.
+Then, you can rejoin the group and continue making beautiful memories with your family.
 If that sensory room isn’t there, you would have to choose between asking your child to “power through” it, taking them to the car to calm down (maybe you could reenter or maybe not, depending on the policy), or taking the whole family home and lose that $200 and tarnish the memory.

 Or imagine your youngest relies on a wheelchair and their siblings want to go to the playground.
 But you can’t find an inclusive playground unless you drive two hours away from home.
 You can take them all to the local playground and make the youngest sit in her wheelchair while the older kids play or trek all the kids on a four-hour roundtrip journey to play at an inclusive playground.
 It’s not about special privileges for neurodivergent or disabled children; it’s about everyone getting to participate in the way they can.